pingcap/docs/tidb-cloud/tidb-cloud-billing.md

 ## Billing profile

 Paid organizations can create a billing profile.
 Information in this profile will be used to determine the tax calculation.

-To update the billing profile of your organization, click <MDSvgIcon name="icon-top-organization" /> in the lower-left corner and then click **Billing** > **Billing Profile**.
+To view or update the billing profile of your organization, click <MDSvgIcon name="icon-top-organization" /> in the lower-left corner and then click **Billing** > **Billing Profile**.

 There are four fields in the billing profile.